-Many people today are concerned that the liberal West is drifting further and further away from the Enlightenment ideals that historically have distinguished free societies from authoritarian societies.
-Under contemporary Western governments, people are granted wider personal liberties—such as sexual and intoxicatory liberties (the freedom
+Many today are worried that the liberal West is drifting further and further away from the Enlightenment ideals that historically have distinguished free societies from authoritarian societies.
+Under contemporary Western governments, people are granted wider personal liberties—such as sexual and intoxicatory liberties (the freedom to indulge

 Rand’s philosophy gave me a new focus in life: living the best life that I could for myself